vuejs/awesome-vue/README.md

   - [vuexer](https://github.com/LancerComet/vuexer) A Vue 1.0 plugin that simplifies vuex handling.
 It's useful when your components are used in different vue projects.
 By [@lancercomet](https://github.com/lancercomet)
   - [vue-default-value](https://github.com/termosa/vue-default-value) A Vue.js Directive to set a default value for editable elements with no affect to the model state.
   - [vue-scrollTo](https://github.com/rigor789/vue-scrollTo) A Vue.js directive that can scroll to elements on the page (with offest and easing, no jQuery required)
+  - [vue-factory](https://github.com/ye-will/vue-factory) - A simple factory/provider extension for Vue.js, like services in Angular.

 - #### SEO